What is epidermolysis bullosa?

 EBA usually occurs in the fourth and fifth decade of life.
 Males and females of all races can be affected.

-Current evidence points to EBA being an autoimmune blistering disease.
-Researchers have detected immunoglobulin G autoantibodies directed against the NC1 domain of type VII collagen in several affected patients.
+Researchers have detected tissue-bound immunoglobulin (Ig)-G autoantibodies directed against the NC1 domain of type VII collagen (Col7) in affected patients.
 Type VII collagen is the major structural component of anchoring fibrils.
-These attach the basement membrane to the underlying dermis.
+These attach the basement membrane of the epidermis to the underlying dermis.
 The loss of anchoring fibrils leads to the formation of blisters just under the epidermis within an area known as the lamina densa.

 EBA has several distinct clinical presentations.